 The role of the board is to set the strategic direction and to provide leadership and guidance for the society and its members and to deliver on its future initiatives.

 The powers of the board are set out in the KRGSA Constitution.
-In exercising these powers and discharging the responsibilities set out in this charter, the board and its individual directors will at all times act in accordance with the law, and will observe the highest standards of ethical behaviour.
+In exercising these powers and discharging the responsibilities set out in this charter, the board and its individual directors will at all times act in accordance with the law, and will observe the highest standards of ethical behavior.

 Overall the President will balance the need to ensure that all board members have a fair opportunity to express their views and ask questions with the need to progress the meeting in a timely manner, considering the nature, complexity, and importance of the issues being discussed and decided.